foundriesio/docs/source/reference-manual/linux/linux-building.rst

 This is a guide for building the base Linux microPlatform from source for Raspberry Pi 3 (64-bit).
-Additional information specific to other targets is provided in :ref:`ref-linux-targets`.
+Additional information specific to other targets is provided in :ref:`ref-linux-supported`.

 This guide assumes the reader is familiar with basic concepts of OpenEmbedded.
 It is not meant to be an introduction to the